Dutch banking guide for expats 2026: Complete comparison

 Traditional Dutch banks (2026 analysis)

 Traditional Dutch banks offer established branch networks and comprehensive services, but monthly fees increased significantly in January 2026.
-After setting up banking, you'll also need Dutch health insurance and to complete your Netherlands setup checklist.
+After setting up banking, you'll also need Dutch health insurance, a mobile plan, and to complete your Netherlands setup checklist.

 ING is the largest bank network in the Netherlands with 170+ locations nationwide, offering established expat infrastructure and full English support.